{

 How the AI Product Photography ROI Calculator works under the hood

-The calculator runs against the same 145+ engagement-derived benchmarks that power our customer-facing pricing conversations.
-Three inputs: your annual SKU count, your current studio cost (annual all-in), and your category mix (apparel, footwear, jewelry, beauty, furniture, electronics, packaged food).
-Three outputs: the modeled current spend rebuilt line by line, the AI-rendered equivalent at our published catalog rate, and a CFO-ready PDF with annual savings, payback period, and the cost-line collapse table.
+Three inputs: annual SKU count, current studio cost (annual all-in), and category mix.
+Three outputs: modeled current spend rebuilt line by line, the AI-rendered equivalent at our published catalog rate, and a CFO-ready PDF with annual savings, payback period, and the cost-line collapse table.

 What CFOs do with the calculator output